Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 **Prerequisite:** Level 5+ Warlock

-While you’re in an area of Dim Light or Darkness, you can cast Invisibility on yourself without expending a :rsc-spell-slot: **Spell Slot**.
+While you're in an area of Dim Light or Darkness, you can cast Invisibility on yourself without expending a :rsc-spell-slot: **Spell Slot**.

 ### Otherworldy Leap